haveisi/multifamily-portfolio-cost-risk-roi-dashboard/README.md

 \# Multifamily Portfolio Cost, Risk \& Retrofit ROI Dashboard

+A property-management dashboard that connects utility performance, operating-cost risk, and retrofit ROI to support capital-planning decisions.

 This project is a property-management and asset-planning dashboard for a simulated multifamily real estate portfolio.
 It connects building performance, utility cost, emissions exposure, waste efficiency, and retrofit financial analysis into one decision-support workflow.